JoostBerkhout/POCSimPyJobShop/pyjobshop/simheuristic/README.md

 # Simheuristic for PyJobShop

-This package provide code for a simheuristic approach in combination with PyJobShop.
-It tries to follow the model and data separation paradigm as used in algebraic modeling languages.
-The user can specify the scheduling model in `modeling.model_builder` and the corresponding (simulation) data in `DataGeneratorBuilder`.
-The scheduling model `modeling.model_builder` will then load the data via a `DataGenerator` build via `DataGeneratorBuilder`.
+This package provides code for solving stochastic PyJobShop scheduling problems using simheuristics.
+It tries to follow the model and data separation paradigm from algebraic modeling languages.

+For each problem the user wants to solve with simheuristics, the user has to specify a problem `.py` script in the `problems` subpackage.
+This script should contain a function that generates a concrete model based on data, and a data function that simulates problem data (of a type that can be used in the model function to make a concrete model).

 The script `test_simheuristic.py` is used to test the code and demonstrates how it can be used for simulation and optimization.

 ## Discussed design with Leon Lan on 3-12-2024